 The hot topic at the event was experiential marketing.
 If it continues to trend–and you can expect it to–be prepared to see more exhibitors include some interactive or immersive components with their display.
 However, for now, many are merely talking the talk.

 5. Everyone is Hopeful

-To top it off, almost everyone in the trade show business is feeling optimistic about the future.
+To top it off, almost everyone in the trade show business feels optimistic about the future.
 And there are reasons for excitement.
-With sales remaining solid and new leaders appearing on the scene developing new teams and new marketing trends, enthusiasm is waxing, not waning.
+With sales remaining solid and new leaders appearing to develop new teams and marketing trends, enthusiasm is waxing, not waning.
 All this indicates a renewed sense of focus and purpose.

-If you are interested in creating a branded environment in an existing space or creating a new trade show exhibit or pop-up, our experts at The Trade Group are here to help.
+If you want to create a branded environment in an existing space or create a new trade show exhibit or pop-up, our experts at The Trade Group are here to help.